 In a partnership with a major O&G operator – also an API committee member – IMI Critical has now delivered the highest criticality (Additive Manufacturing Specification Level 3; AMSL 3), first-article component builds intended for field service.
 The parts were additively manufactured on a Velo3D Sapphire AM machine operated by contract manufacturer Knust-Godwin.

 The parts also meet the specification API20S requirements, said to be the first O&G-industry sanctioned specification for metal AM.
-Currently in ballot, this will spell out processes, testing, documentation, and traceability – among other requirements – for manufacturers of metal AM components being used in O&G facilities of all types.
+Released in October, this standard spells out processes, testing, documentation, and traceability – among other requirements – for manufacturers of metal AM components being used in O&G facilities of all types.

-The API20S draft is being drawn up with input from hundreds of companies, ranging from operators to OEMs to AM machine manufacturers, and is now in its final stages.
+The API20S was published with input from hundreds of companies, ranging from operators to OEMs to AM machine manufacturers.
 While not detailing complete success criteria (i.e., required mechanical or non-destructive testing acceptance criteria), API20S does outline what kinds of testing and validation will be required depending on different risk levels within an O&G operation.

 Steve Freitas, R&D Director, IMI Critical, has stated the company is among those welcoming the guidelines enthusiastically, as it began looking at different systems for additively manufacturing of valves several years ago, and only recently identified the advanced AM technology suitable for its needs.
 Velo3D was the company chosen to fulfil these needs based on key features of its machines – namely, automated pre-build system calibration and in-situ quality monitoring & reporting, abilities upon which many API20S objectives are based.
 The long-term goal of the joint project is to build up a compendium of measured field data that are intended to support the path towards certification of production parts for AM, as well as the future establishment of more exact specifications for material properties and test methods.